arximboldi/lager/doc/actions.rst

 actions, for which you may need to resort to ``union`` or mechanism, which is unsafe while bringing no additional advantages.

-In Redux_, because of JavaScript, they often use `stringly typed`_ actions.
-This is rarely advantageous in C++, but there are situations where you may want to do so, for instance, when implementing a command line, or configurable shortcuts.
+In Redux_, because of JavaScript, they often use instead `stringly typed`_ actions.
+This is rarely advantageous in C++, but there are situations where you may want to do so, for instance, when implementing a command line or configurable shortcuts.
 When doing so, it is still useful to have a type safe core set of actions, and to implement the stringly typed ones in terms of them.
-For example, we can extend the :ref:`todos model<todo-actions>` by adding a string-based action type and a corresponding reducer:
+For example, we can extend the :ref:`todo actions<todo-actions>` defined above by adding a string-based action type and a corresponding reducer:

 .. _redux: https://redux.js.org/basics/actions
 .. _stringly typed: http://wiki.c2.com/?StringlyTyped